robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       obj = "{}" -> {}
     }

-How about not managing to map something that isn't a character?
+How about not managing to map something that isn't a character? *anything* isn't going to work remember!

     describe("Character matching doesn't match quotes", function() {
       var input = '"'